VincentZ174/Base64Shell/README.md

 # Base64Shell
-A python reverse shell that encodes commands being sent to the victim machine and output sent to the attacker machine in base64.
+A multiclient python reverse shell that encodes commands being sent to the victim machine and output sent to the attacker machine in base64.

 # Important
 - Don't forget to change the HOST field in the shell file to the victim's